mohamedsaif/AI-Landing-Zones/README.md

-# AI/ML Landing Zone — Bicep template using AVM modules
+# AI/ML Landing Zone — Built with AVM modules

 This repository contains a **Bicep template** that is built on top of **Azure Verified Modules (AVM)** together with a few custom modules.
 It provisions a secure and configurable environment for **generative AI workloads** on Azure.